FSW-GNN: A Bi-Lipschitz WL-Equivalent Graph Neural Network: Abstract

 \section{Abstract}

-Many of the most popular graph neural networks fall into the category of message-passing neural networks (MPNNs).
-Famously, MPNNs' ability to distinguish between graphs is limited to graphs separable by the Weisfeiler-Lemann (WL) graph isomorphism test, and the strongest MPNNs, in terms of separation power, are WL-equivalent.

-Recently, it was shown that the quality of separation provided by standard WL-equivalent MPNN can be very low, resulting in WL-separable graphs being mapped to very similar, hardly distinguishable features.
-This paper addresses this issue by seeking bi-Lipschitz continuity guarantees for MPNNs.
-We demonstrate that, in contrast with standard summation-based MPNNs, which lack bi-Lipschitz properties, our proposed model provides a bi-Lipschitz graph embedding with respect to two standard graph metrics.
-Empirically, we show that our MPNN is competitive with standard MPNNs for several graph learning tasks and is far more accurate in over-squashing long-range tasks.
+Famously, the ability of Message Passing Neural Networks (MPNN) to distinguish between graphs is limited to graphs separable by the Weisfeiler-Lemann (WL) graph isomorphism test, and the strongest MPNNs, in terms of separation power, are WL-equivalent.
+However, it was demonstrated that the quality of separation provided by standard WL-equivalent MPNN can be very low, resulting in WL-separable graphs being mapped to very similar, hardly distinguishable outputs.
+This phenomenon can be explained by the recent observation that standard MPNNs are not lower-Lipschitz.
+This paper addresses this issue by introducing FSW-GNN, the first MPNN that is fully bi-Lipschitz with respect to standard WL-equivalent graph metrics.
+Empirically, we show that our MPNN is competitive with standard MPNNs for several graph learning tasks and is far more accurate in long-range tasks, due to its ability to avoid oversmoothing and oversquashing.
+Our code is available at \url{https://github.com/yonatansverdlov/Over-squashing}.

 \ta{Hide the TOC by setting \texttt{show\_our\_comments} to false in \texttt{base/settings.tex}.}

 \iftoggle{show_our_comments}{ }{}

 \iftoggle{show_our_comments}{